open/close all folders

 - Infinity Mijinion's sub-stage also qualifies.
 There are almost NO FLOORS in this section.
 Instead, you get hand rails that you need to remember to hold Up on the D-pad to cling to.
 Meanwhile, there are TONS of Nightmares in this section.
 They just love sucking the life out of unsuspecting Reploids, including ONE THAT IS LITERALLY RIGHT ON TOP OF THE POOR REPLOID IMMEDIATELY AS YOU SEE IT.
 If you're not fast enough, as in killing the thing immediately as it comes on screen, you will lose this Reploid and have to quit without saving if you were after 100% Completion.
 Oh, and even when you do rescue this Reploid, it's entirely possible that you will fall to your death anyway.
 Oh well, for a noble cause...

-- Flame Hyenard's stage isn't so bad during the 2D section, except for the lava that kills you if you touch it; no Mercy Invincibility here!
-But then you get to the 3D section, which has that lava practically everywhere.
-And there are those stupid sonar tower thingies that can knock you out of midair if you get hit by the soundwaves on the middle of the platforms that aren't that big to begin with, as well as gigantic robots with a nearly unavoidable attack, and they almost always show up two to a platform.
+- Flame Hyenard's stage isn't so bad during the 2D section, except for the instant-kill lava that bypasses Mercy Invincibility.
+But then you get to the 3D section, which has that lava practically everywhere, with many more hazards thrown in.
+There are invincible sonar towers that can knock you out of midair if you get hit by the soundwaves on the middle of small platforms that make them hard to avoid, as well as gigantic robots with a nearly unavoidable attack which almost always show up two to a platform.
 There's also a Reploid that disappears if you die before you get to him, regardless of whether he got hit by enemy robots, and a Heart Tank on a really low beam.
 Then you beat all this and actually get to fighting Hyenard...

 - Snipe Anteator's stage is arguably worse than Hyenard's.
 For one, the entire stage is 3D.
-Then there's those goddamned samurai that shoot out Sword Beams that have very unclear range, cannot be damaged except from behind, and you need Axl to take them down if you want to rescue all the Reploids and/or get X's Helmet Armor, as they're able to go through walls you otherwise can't pass!
-But the gravity switch gimmick is simply dreadful, because each time you get flipped, so too do your movement controls.
-There's also a bit of Camera Screw going on; the camera is more zoomed in while you are upside down.
-And if you'd expect Snipe Anteator to be easy after all the bullshit his stage puts you through, well... you'd be wrong.
+The stage is crawling with Demonic Spiders in the form of samurai robots that shoot Sword Beams with a way bigger hitbox than one would expect.
+You can only hurt them from behind, and you need Axl to take them down if you want to rescue all the Reploids and/or get X's Helmet Armor, as they're able to go through walls you otherwise can't pass!
+Then there's a dreadful Gravity Screw gimmick, because each time you get flipped, your movement controls do too.
+The camera being more zoomed in while you're upside-down helps absolutely nothing.
+And if you'd expect Snipe Anteator to be easy after all this, well... you'd be wrong.

 - Burn Rooster's stage starts out going down an auto-scrolling series of platforms.
 After that, there's a large spike-filled room.
 Next, another auto-scrolling section, and then the boss.
 Finally, in the ultimate cheap shot, even after beating the boss, you have to escape in yet ANOTHER auto-scrolling section, this time going up.